Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ---

-## Summary of folder structure for packaging
+## Important takeaway

+Packaging involves two central work packages:

-- Packaging involves creation of a standardized folder structure to convert a raw code into a project
+- Creation of a standardized folder structure to convert a raw code into a project
+- Creating and uploading distribution archives to a packaging index

-- We saw the folder structure for packaging Python codes which can be published to PyPI
+We saw the process of packaging and uploading to PyPI
-- Distribution packages are created and the archive files are finally uploaded to PyPI